chuuhtetnaing/myanmar-ocr-data-generator/README.md

 ![23](samples/mm-23.jpg "3")

 When using image background (3).
 A image from the images/ folder will be randomly selected and the text will be written on it.

+### Generate Large Synthetics Data for PaddleOCR Training

+Please use the following scripts and notebook under `notebook/paddleocr` to generate data for the PaddleOCR format.
+- Run the `generate-dictionary.ipynb` notebook to generate corpus for training from `chuuhtetnaing/wikipedia` and `facebook/flores` datasets.
+- `1. generate.py` script to generate the synthetics OCR dataset.
+- `2. create-lable-for-hf.py` and `3. upload-to-huggingface.py` scripts to create the lable for huggingface format and upload to huggingface. _(If you don't wanna upload to huggingface, please skip these scripts)_

 ## Acknowledgments